 Thesis: “Hydrogen-Induced Transformations in Metastable High Entropy Alloys”

-Current position: Form Energy, Inc.
+Moved to: Form Energy, Inc. (R&D scientist)

 Ph.D. in Civil Engineering, 2021